tagtogorg/tagtog-doc/CsvFileParsing.md

 #### Example

 How the parsing works is best explained with an example 🙂.
-Say you start with an excel file (or numbers file on macOS) like the following:
+Say you start with an Excel file (or numbers file on macOS) like the following - [download](examples/drg.xlsx):

 <img src="assets/img/csv/example_excel.png" alt="Example excel" width="40%"/>

 <br/>
-You can save the file as CSV:
+You can save the file as CSV - [download](examples/drg.csv):

 <img src="assets/img/csv/save_as_csv.png" alt="Save as CSV" width="40%"/>